Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 ### Body

-The body contains paragraphs that include headings, clear and informative text, and relevant metadata.
+The body contains paragraphs that include clear and informative text and relevant metadata.
 Each paragraph is equal to one chunk.

 Each paragraph should be separated by double-line breaks.